brijs/Sonos-Controller-Saavn/README.md

 # Sonos-Controller-Saavn
-A Server application to stream Saavn music to Sonos speakers.
+A Server application & an associated Android app to stream Saavn music to Sonos speakers on your home network.

 ## Server Installation & setup: